Board of Directors

-Rasmita Patro is currently a financial specialist for Heartland RADAC.
+Rasmita Patro is currently a Director of Finance and Administration for Vibrant Health.
+Vibrant Health is a Federally Qualified Health Center that provides a range of medical, dental and behavioral health services through three clinics and at sites throughout Wyandotte County.
+She worked for Heartland RADAC as a financial specialist.
+Heartland RADAC is an established provider of Substance Use Disorder (SUD) services in 76 counties in the State of Kansas.
 She worked for Friends of Yates, a domestic violence shelter in Kansas City, Kansas.
 During her time at Friends of Yates she served as an Office Manager, Associate Director, Assistant Director/Grants Manager, and then became Executive Director.
 Over the years, Rasmita has stayed committed to the mission of Friends of Yates, and gained experience in office management, financial administration, and grant management.
 Rasmita holds a master’s degree in Home Economics and a bachelor’s degree in Accounting.
-She has an extensive background in accounting, auditing, and operations management in nonprofit settings for over 15 years.
+She has an extensive background in accounting, auditing, and operations management in nonprofit settings for over 16 years.
 She brings these and other skills to any and all projects that may come along with an understanding of the role of state domestic and sexual violence coalitions and programs in the intervention and prevention of domestic and sexual violence.

 Callie Jill Denton